 Application Metadata

 Every application package is accompanied by a JSON [33] file that contains information about the package.
-The application metadata includes all cloudlet requirements that need to be met for a successful offload.
+The application metadata includes all cloudlet requirements that need to be met for a successful offload (cf. section 6.3.2).

 Application Deployment Sequence